Optical heterodyne detection: Doppler effect

+Depending on a purpose of the measurement, an additional method to measure the absolute position of the mirror (that may be with less accuracy) at the heterodyne detection measurement start time may be required to acquire absolute mirror position measurement in a given coordinates system (= initial absolute position + heterodyne-measured relative position change).

 Preservation of optical phase

-By itself, the signal beam's energy flux, $\frac{1}{2} E_\mathrm{sig}^2$, is DC and thus erases the phase associated with its optical frequency; Heterodyne detection allows this phase to be detected.
+The electronically measured signal beam's energy flux, $\frac{1}{2} E_\mathrm{sig}^2$, is DC and thus erases the phase associated with its optical frequency; Heterodyne detection allows this phase to be detected.
 If the optical phase of the signal beam shifts by an angle phi, then the phase of the electronic difference frequency shifts by exactly the same angle phi.
 More properly, to discuss an optical phase shift one needs to have a common time base reference.
 Typically the signal beam is derived from the same laser as the LO but shifted by some modulator in frequency.
 In other cases, the frequency shift may arise from reflection from a moving object.
 As long as the modulation source maintains a constant offset phase between the LO and signal source, any added optical phase shifts over time arising from external modification of the return signal are added to the phase of the difference frequency and thus are measurable.